soravux/scoop/doc/usage.rst

 ~~~~~~~~

 Examples are available in the ``examples/`` directory of scoop.
 For instance,
-a Monte-Carlo method of calculating Pi using Scoop to parallelize its
+a Monte-Carlo method to calculate Pi using SCOOP to parallelize its computation
-computation is found in *examples/piCalc.py*:
+is found in *examples/piCalc.py*:

 .. literalinclude:: ../examples/piCalc.py
    :lines: 21-